RocketChat/docs-old/api/rest-api/methods/users/updateownbasicinfo.md

 | :--- | :--- | :--- |
 | `/api/v1/users.updateOwnBasicInfo` | `yes` | `POST` |

+**Note**

-Note that to update the password or email for the user you must send `currentPassword` property encrypted in SHA256 together in payload.
+* To update the password or email for the user you must send `currentPassword` property encrypted in SHA256 together in payload.
+* To save customFields you must first define the customFields in admin panel (Accounts -> Registration -> Custom fields)

 **WARNING:** This API does not work when the server contains custom fields.
 There's a bug report [here](https://github.com/RocketChat/Rocket.Chat/issues/11154) related to that.

 ## Payload